wix-incubator/wix-code-docs/guides/overview-apps.md

 # Apps made by Wix

-Velo API's enable site owners to customize and combine apps made by Wix to incorporate additional features and functionalities and craft a unique app experience.
-A site owner can install one or more apps made by Wix to manage specific data on their site.
-[Learn more](https://dev.wix.com/docs/develop-websites)
+[Apps made by Wix](https://dev.wix.com/docs/develop-websites) offer a range of powerful business solutions that extend the capabilities of existing Wix products and introduce new functionalities.
+A site owner can install one or more of these solutions on their site and integrate them with Velo API's to ensure accurate data management and enhanced customization.
+Each app is identified by a unique `appId`.